taunomagnusson/mbedMakefile2Segger/README.md

 - Download (directly from GitHub or using git) and Copy the "make2segger.py" and "main.cpp" files into the newly created "segger-helloworld" directory.
 - Open the "make2segger.py" script in a texteditor and update "gnu_toolchain_directory" to point to the "bin" directory of your installed GNU ARM Embedded toolchain.
 - Run "python3 make2segger.py".
 Review the statistics, did you have any "Failure" in the statistics?
 - Small Failures are usually easy to fix manually.
 Edit "make2segger.py" and set "DEBUG = True".
-This will dump out the linenumber in the Makefile that filed to parse.
-Check the line number, it might be easy to manually add it later in Segger Embedded Studio.
+This will dump out the any linenumbers in the Makefile that failed to parse.
+Check the Makefile text on that line number, it might be easy to manually add it later in Segger Embedded Studio.
 - You should now have a newly created Segger .emProject file

 3: Open and compile the project in Segger Embedded Studio